 Unknown today by many Americans, over 400,000 African Americans volunteered to serve in combat during the Great War.
-50,000 of these soldiers actually served overseas-one-third of the total U.S. fighting forces-and 1,500 of these came from McDowell County.
-While discriminatory military practices were still prevalent, when allowed to fight, these black soldiers did so with honor, demonstrating their valor in combat with French forces at the Battles of Argonne, Chateau Thierry, St. Mihies, Champagne, Vosges, and Metz, for which 171 were awarded the Croix de Guerre for “gallantry in action”.
-1,300 were eventually commissioned as officers in the U.S. Military for their service during World War I.
+50,000 of these soldiers actually served overseas -- one-third of the total U.S. fighting forces -- and 1,500 of these came from McDowell County.
+While discriminatory military practices were still prevalent, when allowed to fight these black soldiers did so with honor, demonstrating their valor in combat with French forces at the Battles of Argonne, Chateau Thierry, St. Mihies, Champagne, Vosges, and Metz.
+One-hundred-and-seventy-one (171) were awarded the Croix de Guerre for “gallantry in action”.
+Thirteen hundred (1,300) were eventually commissioned as officers in the U.S. Military for their service during World War I.

 The War Memorial was designed in the classical Greek style by Hassell T. Hicks, a noted Welch architect, also a World War I veteran, and was dedicated on February 11, 1928.
 Originally the building housed an auditorium with a small stage, a library, meeting rooms, kitchen facilities, a billiard room and a trophy room, with displays of plaques dedicated to veterans, and wartime memorabilia.
 It was a multi-purpose facility, hosting such diverse activities as American Legion meetings, high school proms, wedding receptions, and performances by Cab Calloway and other well-known entertainers of the day.